jhorology/nks-presets-collection/README.md

 - I want to categorize presets in own policy.

-  1. Edit each `.meta` file in `src/Serum/presets` folder.
+  1. Edit each `.meta` files in `src/Serum/presets` folder.
 It's a nightmare.

   1. Another option is to modify `serum-generate-meta` task of `gulpfile.coffee`.
     - Sorry again, I cant't say nothing about meta format, cause officially not opened.
 Following command may help you.